 Analysis: The Member has been engaged to perform a Valuation and provide a Valuation Report where the scope of work is limited or restricted in that the Member is instructed to assume the value of all of the issued share capital.
 Otherwise the Member is free to apply the Valuation Approaches, Valuation Methods and Valuation Procedures the Member considers appropriate in determining an estimate of value of the shareholding.
 This freedom means the engagement is not a Calculation Engagement.
-The Engagement is a Limited Scope Valuation Engagement because the Member has been engaged to perform a Valuation where the scope of work is limited or restricted and to provide a Valuation Report.
-The performance of the Limited Scope Valuation Engagement is a Valuation Service.
+The Engagement is a Limited Scope Valuation Engagement because the scope of work is limited or restricted

-Example 8 Valuation of Shareholding for Capital Gains Tax with Assumptions on the Value of all Equity and Percentage Discounts for the Lack of Control and Marketability
+Example 8 Valuation of shareholding for capital gains tax with assumptions on the value of all equity and percentage discounts for the lack of control and marketability

-Facts: The facts are the same as for Example 7 except that in addition to being instructed to assume a particular figure for the value of all of the issued share capital of the company, the

-Member is instructed to assume particular percentage discounts for the lack of control and marketability associated with the shareholding.
+Facts: The facts are the same as for Example 7 except that in addition to being instructed to assume a particular figure for the value of all of the issued share capital of the company, the Member is instructed to assume particular percentage discounts for the lack of control and marketability associated with the shareholding.